aws-samples/aws-cdk-managed-elkk/README.md

 }
 ```

-The file helpers/constants.py contains configuration for the Managed ELKK stack.
-This configuration can be left as default, except for the KEY_PAIR value which needs to be updated to your key pair name.

-Run all terminal commonds from the project root directory.
+Run all terminal commonds from the project root directory "managed-elkk".

 ### Boostrap the CDK